TLINDEN/twenty4/README.md

 (ent from http://www.fourmilab.ch/random/):

-    Entropy = 7.995333 bits per byte.
+    Entropy = 7.999984 bits per byte.

     Optimum compression would reduce the size
-    of this 35147 byte file by 0 percent.

-    Chi square distribution for 35147 samples is 229.98, and randomly would exceed this value 86.79 percent of the times.

-    Arithmetic mean value of data bytes is 127.6631 (127.5 = random).
-    Monte Carlo value for Pi is 3.172955438 (error 1.00 percent).
-    Serial correlation coefficient is -0.004405 (totally uncorrelated = 0.0).

-    Entropy = 7.994904 bits per byte.

-    Optimum compression would reduce the size
-    of this 35147 byte file by 0 percent.
+    of this 10240000 byte file by 0 percent.

-    Chi square distribution for 35147 samples is 248.29, and randomly would exceed this value 60.64 percent of the times.
+    Chi square distribution for 10240000 samples is 221.67, and randomly would exceed this value 93.52 percent of the times.

-    Arithmetic mean value of data bytes is 127.9724 (127.5 = random).
+    Arithmetic mean value of data bytes is 127.4901 (127.5 = random).
-    Monte Carlo value for Pi is 3.101929315 (error 1.26 percent).
+    Monte Carlo value for Pi is 3.142712165 (error 0.04 percent).
-    Serial correlation coefficient is -0.000624 (totally uncorrelated = 0.0).
+    Serial correlation coefficient is -0.000012 (totally uncorrelated = 0.0).

 For comparision, AES result: